lithnet/ad-password-protection-docs/Audit-existing-passwords.md

 You'll need the PowerShell module installed, and utilize the [[Test‐ADuserPasswordIsPwned]] cmdlet.

-The following script will create a CSV file of each user with a breached password
+The following script will create a CSV file of each user with a compromised password

 ```powershell
 Import-Module LithnetPasswordProtection